J.D. Davis Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.47 team ERA that ranks 18th among all league pitching staffs.
+- The Marlins' 4.33 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (17 total, one per game).
+- The Marlins surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- The Marlins will send Cabrera (0-1) to the mound for his fourth start of the season.
-He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.
+- Rogers (1-2) takes the mound for the Marlins in his fourth start of the season.
+He's put together a 4.20 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- The righty's last appearance was on Wednesday against the Philadelphia Phillies, when he tossed five innings, surrendering two earned runs while giving up seven hits.
+- In his last appearance on Friday, the lefty tossed six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.

-- In three games this season, the 25-year-old has a 4.63 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .214 to opposing batters.
+- The 25-year-old has an ERA of 4.20, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.